pyrevitlabs/pyrevitlabs/content/posts/pyRevit-Origin.md

 For someone who had once wanted to work at those firms as an architect, suddenly getting emails from them because of a Revit tool felt surreal.
 Tools became a gateway to conversations that architecture alone had never opened.

-PyRevit grew through contributions from a small group of early collaborators, including Gui Talarico and Cereal on the MEP side.
+PyRevit grew through contributions from a small group of early collaborators, including Gui Talarico and Cyril Waechter on the MEP side.
 It also grew through a modular extension model: a tool could live in its own folder, bring its own dependencies, and disappear cleanly without breaking the rest of the interface.

 ## Sustainability Is Still the Hard Part